abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/flink/baseline.md

 ```

 ### Set Environment Variables
+Configure the environment so Maven commands are recognized system-wide:

 ```console
 echo "export M2_HOME=/opt/maven" >> ~/.bashrc
 echo "export PATH=\$M2_HOME/bin:\$PATH" >> ~/.bashrc
 source ~/.bashrc
 ```
-Verify Installation:
+Verify the Maven installation:

 ```console
 mvn -version
 ```
-Now you have installed both Java and Maven on your VM, so proceed with the basic functionality with Flink.
+At this point, both Java and Maven are installed and ready to use.

 ### Start the Flink Cluster
-Start the Flink cluster using the following command:
+Start the Flink cluster using the provided startup script:

 ```console
 cd $FLINK_HOME